uilianries/conan-fortunes/README.md

 # Fortune Mod Conan

-Fortunes for Conan tips and hints
+Fortune Mod for Conan tips and hints

 ```
  ________________________________________________